 - A licensed version of Transformation Manager for internal evaluation

-- A proof of concept report as described above
+- A proof of concept report

 - Knowledge transfer to the client, including the use of Transformation Manager, a review of its capabilities and an overview methodology